Seansteezy/STEEZY.AI/README.md

 📖 Usage

 Once the bot is running, you can interact with it by using various commands.
-To customize Steezy AI, modify the config.js file and adjust settings like platform tokens, command prefixes, etc.
+To customize Steezy.AI, modify the config.js file and adjust settings like platform tokens, command prefixes, etc.

 Example Commands:

 !help – Get a list of available commands

-!greet – Have Steezy AI greet you
+!greet – Have Steezy.AI greet you

 !joke – Get a random joke